 Construction activities associated with the proposed works have the potential to temporarily cause local air quality impacts.
-Activities undertaken on site may cause dust and particulate matter to be emitted to the atmosphere.
-However, taking into account the nature and scale of the works and the following mitigation measures, the risk of significant impacts to air are considered to be low.
+Activities undertaken on site may cause dust and particulate matter to be emitted to the atmosphere, and use of plant and vehicles to complete the works will result in associated emissions of greenhouse gases during operation.
+Due to the localised and relatively minor nature of the works, any emission levels are not considered to be significant.
+Taking into account the nature and scale of the works and the following mitigation measures, the risk of significant impacts to air are considered to be low.